webpack/webpack-cli/MIGRATE.md

 # webpack-cli migrate

+The `webpack-cli migrate` feature eases the transition from:
+- `version 1` to `version 2`
+- `version 2` to `version 4`

-The `webpack-cli migrate` feature eases the transition from version 1 to version 2. `webpack-cli migrate` also allows users to switch to the new version of webpack without having to extensively.
+`webpack-cli migrate` also allows users to switch to the new version of webpack without having to do it extensively.

 ## Installation
 > Requires installation of `webpack` and `webpack-cli`
 ### A. Local Setup